-IV.E.5(a) If R.61-79.264 Appendix IX constituents are detected that are not listed in the GWPS, then the Permittee may resample within one (1) month to confirm their presence.
+- V.I.5(a) If R.61-79.264 Appendix IX constituents are detected pursuant to Permit Condition V.I.5, then the Permittee may resample within one (1) month to confirm their presence.
 If the Permittee chooses not to resample, the original detections will be considered valid detections.
-If the presence of hazardous constituents that are not listed in the GWPS is confirmed by resampling, or the Permittee chooses not to resample, then the Permittee shall report the concentrations of these constituents to the Department in writing within seven (7) days after receipt of analytical data.
-The Permittee must immediately incorporate these new constituents within the groundwater monitoring program.

-IV.E.5(b) For each R.61-79.264 Appendix IX constituent identified at the point of compliance, the Permittee shall determine whether the concentration detected is elevated with respect to background.
-If the concentration detected at the point of compliance is determined to be statistically significant with respect to background, the new constituent will be added to the GWPS.
-Within ninety (90) days of completing the required statistical evaluation, the Permittee shall submit an application for a permit modification to incorporate the new constituents, along with their concentration limits, into the GWPS of Permit Condition IV.B.
+If the presence of an Appendix IX constituent is confirmed by resampling to be below its respective PQL or established background value, or the Permittee chooses not to resample, then the Permittee shall report the concentrations of these constituents to the Department in writing within seven (7) days after receipt of analytical data. - V.I.5(b) For each R.61-79.264 Appendix IX constituent identified at the point of compliance pursuant to Permit Condition V.I.5, the Permittee shall determine whether the concentration detected is elevated with respect to its respective PQL or established background value.
+If the concentration detected at the point of compliance is confirmed by resampling to be a significant change in groundwater quality, the Permittee must notify the Department immediately and respond in accordance with Permit Condition V.K.2.

-IV.E.6 Management of Contaminated Media
+V.I.6 Management of Contaminated Media